 The District will once again have an entry in the Middleton Good Neighbor Festival parade and officials are encouraging adults and their children to participate.

 The District announced recently that the 2016-17 fees have been assigned in the FeePay system.

 West Middleton was among 47 schools recognized for being named a Green Ribbon School by the U.S. Department of Education at a ceremony in Washington, D.C. on Wednesday, July 20.

-* The Board of Education unanimously approved provisional items for the teacher handbook as presented with minor changes to Item 10.1 at its regular meeting on Monday, July 14.
+* The Board of Education approved the 2016-17 preliminary budget at its regular meeting on Monday, July 11.

 MHS principal Steve Plank and Director of Secondary Education Laura Love shared preliminary plans for supporting high school students deal with controversial issues at the Board of Education regula

 MHS athletic director Bob Joers had lots of good news to share in his annual co-curricular report to the Board of Education at its regular meeting on July 11.